isms/cs205-fall13-project/README.md

 Input
 -----

 The (anonymized) inputs from the school are text files in `data/`.
 The data in these files is parsed in and accessible through `settings.py`, which also contains other global settings for setting up the ILP.
+There is also an Excel file called excel_data.xlsx available in the data folder which has all the data in one place for easy viewing.

 Output
 ------